-The program seeks to introduce the children to the sights, sounds and smells of nature while helping them to grow mentally and socially.
-All Refuge Therapy participants are pupils at the Carousel School in Crossett, AR.
-Part of the school’s mission is to “strive to effectively transition developmentally delayed children into a regular kindergarten classroom setting with positive expectations.”
+The goal of the program is to introduce children to nature while helping them to grow both mentally and socially in the process.
+All of the participants are students at the Carousel School, whose mission includes to “strive to effectively transition developmentally delayed children into a regular kindergarten classroom setting with positive expectations.”

-“From the very first time until now, I’ve noticed the increased awareness the kids have gained for the world around them,” says Wilkinson.
+Thanks to willingness of the Carousel School to pilot this experience, Refuge Therapy has given these children a new way to look at the world around them.
+“From the very first time until now, I’ve noticed the increased awareness the kids have gained for the world around them,” said Wilkinson.
 “They are stopping to hear the birds sing, asking about various plants and flowers they find, and are excited to talk about it all during my next visit.
-The word ‘nature’ is now a part of their vocabulary, and they are constantly connecting it to all things.”
+The word “nature” is now a part of their vocabulary, and they are constantly connecting it to all things.”
+The children’s teacher, Mrs. Shalanda, has also noticed positive changes since the beginning of the program.
+“Wow, the changes are so dramatic.
+We collect leaves now, to place in our touch center.
+We are so amazed at the change in our students’ ability to adapt to the feel of objects in nature, and that they are open to experience the environment surrounding us each day.”

-Perhaps the most noticeable development has been in one girl who at the start of Refuge Therapy was terrified to be outside.
-Now, she will hold a bucket full of live crickets, is excited to take nature walks and is eager to discover new things.
+Perhaps one of the most noticeable developments has been in a little girl named Caelynn, who at the start of Refuge Therapy was terrified to be outside and overwhelmed during the first visit.
+However, by the end of the summer she held a bucket full of live crickets, and she didn’t stop there.
+Caelynn is now excited to participate in regular nature walks with her class and finding new things to discover.